canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/deploy-ubuntu-oke-nodes-using-console.rst

 .. meta::
    :description: Learn how to deploy Ubuntu OKE nodes using Oracle Cloud Console, including cluster creation and node pool management.

+.. _deploy-ubuntu-oke-nodes-using-console:

 Deploy Ubuntu OKE nodes using Oracle Cloud Console
 ==================================================

 ..
 Introduction to Ubuntu OKE node

 Ubuntu images are available for OKE worker nodes, with support for a select number of suites and Kubernetes versions.
-For a list of supported OKE configurations, see our :doc:`Ubuntu availability on OKE </oracle-reference/ubuntu-availability-on-oke>` page.
+For a list of supported OKE configurations, see our :ref:`Ubuntu availability on OKE <ubuntu-availability-on-oke>` page.

 Prerequisites